An Update on Energy Tax Credits for Schools

 Republicans in Congress are currently advancing a budget reconciliation bill that proposes significant changes to energy tax credits.
 These changes could have substantial impact on the future availability of energy tax credits.

-On May 14, the House Ways and Means Committee advanced bill text that proposes a wide range of changes to energy tax credits (among other matters).
+On May 22, the House passed H.R.
+1 by a 215-214 vote that proposes a wide range of changes to energy tax credits (among other matters).
 The Table below contains the proposed changes to the energy tax credits most commonly used by schools.

-The current proposal from the House Ways and Means Committee is advancing through additional steps in the process and will be voted on by the full House of Representatives, likely in the coming weeks.
-The Senate will go through its own process of producing bill text.
+The Senate is currently negotiating the terms of its own version of the bill.
 Eventually, the House and Senate versions will need to be reconciled into one agreed-upon bill.
 We expect this process to unfold over the next few months.

 Below are letters from House and Senate Republicans expressing support for energy tax credits.